What Are Molecular Sieve Beads and How They Work?

 Discover everything there is to know about molecular sieves.
 What they are, how they work, and how they can help absorb moisture and maintain product quality.

 Molecular sieves are commonly used to remove specific molecular compounds based on their pore diameter.
-Essential in various industrial processes in the petrochemical industry, pharmaceutical, air separation, gas purification, food and beverage, environmental, automotive, electronics, and energy storage and conversion to selectively adsorb, separate, and purify gases.
-Sieve beads are a great solution to maintain product quality against detrimental factors such as moisture.
+Essential in various industrial processes in the petrochemical industry, pharmaceutical, air separation, gas purification, food and beverage, environmental, automotive, electronics, and energy storage and conversion to selectively adsorb, separate, and purify gases and liquids.
+Molecular sieves come in other shapes like pellets, but spherical beads are most common and have advantages such as lower pressure drop and higher crushing strength.

 Each type of molecular sieve is divided into its own pore size and application.
 A molecular sieve is made of crystalline aluminosilicate that has a uniform pore size and structure to create a crystalline lattice.
-Pore diameters are often expressed as a number of nanometers.
+The crystalline lattice forms an exclusion barrier which prevents larger molecules from entering while allowing smaller molecules to enter and be absorbed.
+Pore diameters are often expressed as the number of angstroms.
+10 Angstroms= 1 nanometer

-The microporous structures have pores with diameters less than 2 nm, and while macro-porous structures have diameters greater than 50 nm, the mesoporous category covers the middle ground with pore diameters between 2 and 50 nm.
+The microporous structures have pores with diameters less than 20A, and while macro-porous structures have diameters greater than 500A, the mesoporous category covers the middle ground with pore diameters between 20A and 500A.
 The different size holes determine the molecules adsorbed.

 The different pore sizes are created by swapping out cations (positive ions) in the chemical makeup of the crystalline structure.
 This creates larger or smaller pores in a very organized crystalline structure, which allows small molecules to pass by while adsorbing larger molecules through an ion exchange.
-This is how a molecular sieve is used as a universal drying agent to remove specific compounds from a solution as long as the molecules critical diameter matches the tiny pores of the molecular sieve.
+This is how a molecular sieve is used to remove specific compounds from a solution as long as the molecules critical diameter matches the tiny pores of the molecular sieve.

 3A Molecular Sieve

 Molecular sieves sized 3A have a bulk density between 0.6 and 0.68 g/ml with a pore size of 3 angstroms which allows smaller molecules to pass through.
-Used heavily in the oil and petroleum industries to purify petroleum gas.
-Using the high adsorbent properties of sieve beads, this size of desiccant is commonly used to absorb water molecules and remove them from oils.
+Used heavily in the oil and petroleum industries to dry petroleum streams and natural gas.
+Using the high adsorbent properties of sieve beads, this size of desiccant is commonly used to absorb polar molecules such as water and methanol, but is more selective for smaller molecule sizes than 4A.
 Can also be used to remove moisture from the air, ethanol, and insulated glass.

 4A Molecular Sieve

 In recent years, the cannabis industry has become a top consumer of Molecular Sieve beads for cannabis oil extraction purposes.
-When performing an extraction using a hydrocarbon solvent such as butane or propane, the hydrocarbon gas will pick up quite a bit of water as it douses the plant material.
-As water builds up in the hydrocarbon gas, issues begin to build up as well.
+When performing an extraction of plant material or winterization of an extract, using the hydrocarbon gas or alcohol will pick up quite a bit of water as it is used.
+As water builds up in the solvent, issues begin to build up as well.
 Hydrocarbon gas is often chilled in this process, and if there are significant amounts of water in the gas, the water will freeze and clog up important hoses.
-Also, the solvent loses its effectiveness and water can contaminate end products if not removed.
+Also, the solvent loses its effectiveness, and water can contaminate end products if not removed.
+Too much water in the finished product leads to decreased shelf life, off flavors, and spattering when heated.
+Ethanol can also pickup water during the extraction or winterization/dewaxing process.
+The water hydrogen bonds with the alcohol and substantially changes the aggressiveness of the alcohol.
+While some water can be favorable typically alcohol around 90% works best.
+At 90% it can precipitate waxes without losing much cannabinoids and will dissolve the cannabinoids in an extraction process without dissolving too much chlorophyll.
+Typically, operators reduce alcohol temperatures to avoid chlorophyll in their extraction.
+A small drop in alcohol percentage can reduce the temperature required to achieve this which leads to perpetual savings from lost energy cost and speed up production.
+Molecular sieves are the most cost-effective method to maintain the correct percentage on water, or remove it all together.
+For water remove we recommend our 4A molecular sieves

 How Much Water Can Molecular Sieve Beads Hold?